saintaxl/helm-charts/README.md

 ### How to add a chart

 To add a chart to the repository server:
-1. Open a pull request to `master`
-2. Once it's merged, `git checkout master`, `git pull`
-3. Create the chart package `helm package your-chart-directory`
-4. `git checkout gh-pages`
-5. `git pull`
-6. `git checkout -b your-application-repo`
-7. `helm repo index`
+1. Add the chart to the root directory of this repository
+2. Run `./add-chart.sh`
-8. Add and commit, and open a pr against the `gh-pages` branch
+3. Commit, push and open a PR with the new chart
-9. Once your pr is merged, your chart will be added to the repo server